-An acclaimed male porn actor once told me that even after 15 years in the business, even when masturbating by himself he still felt pangs of guilt.
-No surprise that his Scottish Presbyterian mother had indoctrinated her young son to believe that sex was not to be enjoyed but endured by women and that men who enjoyed sex were selfish and demanding.
+An acclaimed male porn actor once told me that even after 15 years in the business, even when masturbating by himself, he still felt pangs of guilt.
+No surprise that his Scottish Presbyterian mother had indoctrinated her young son to believe that sex was not to be enjoyed but endured by women and that men who wanted sex were selfish and demanding.

 The anxiety felt of doing wrong in the name of the clan, religion or culture will always affect the ability to reach orgasm.
 In recent studies into multi-orgasmic women (women who orgasm multiple times within a short period) 80% of these women surveyed had shunned their religious backgrounds.
 They had then become multi-orgasmic due to their now higher natural levels of oxytocin in the body before and during sex.

-Success in helping people who experience a lack of orgasm due to guilt and shame can vary greatly and much depends on how far they have let go of theses confining thoughts.
-When seeing these clients discretion and security is paramount as often they remain obligated to their situation and fear being found out.
-The actual treatment starts gently as this allows them to relax into the situation but often, like a genie immerging from a bottle the suppressed sexual energy is released, sometimes quite explosively.
-Orgasm may not be the immediate result but just being allowed to express their natural sexual needs can be life changing.
+Success in helping people who experience a lack of orgasm due to guilt and shame can vary greatly, and much depends on how far they have let go of these confining thoughts.
+When seeing these clients, discretion and security are paramount as often they remain obligated to their situation and fear being found out.
+The actual treatment starts gently as this allows them to relax into the situation then like a genie immerging from a bottle, the suppressed sexual energy is released, sometimes quite explosively.
+Orgasm may not be the immediate result, but being allowed to express their natural sexual needs can be life-changing.

 Talk to Colin or book an appointment.

-If you are experiencing challenges reaching orgasm and you identify with any of the examples given above or if you have another situation or need you want to explore in a safe, discreet professional environment, feel free to call or email Colin to talk through in confidence your needs.
-Colin will then tell you if he feels he may be able to help or will point you in the direction of another specialist who he may be more suitable to your situation
+If you are experiencing challenges reaching orgasm and identifying with any of the examples given above or having another situation or need to explore in a safe, discreet, professional environment, feel free to call or email Colin to talk through your needs in confidence.

 call: 07966 522 696